In-House Vendors: Pros, Cons and How to Get a Fair Deal

 Howard Givner

-He is a frequent speaker at industry conferences on a wide range of topics.
+He as been a frequent speaker at industry conferences on a wide range of topics.
 He has been profiled in The New York Times, The Wall Street Journal, CNBC, National Public Radio, ABC News, The Apprentice, and USA Today, in addition to numerous trade media.